AmeliaMN/SpatialPolygons/README.md

 ### Thanks to:
+- [Aran Lunzer](http://www.vpri.org/html/team_bios/aran_lunzer.htm), my collaborator, who has been thinking about how aggregation impacts [histograms](http://tinlizzie.org/histograms/) and [maps](http://www.bit.ly/spatial_agg) with me for many years.
 - [Pierre Goovaerts](https://sites.google.com/site/goovaertspierre/), whose talk on geostatistics in practice at UCLA in 2014 started me thinking about the change of support problem.
 - [Friedrich Hartmann](https://twitter.com/mxfh), who introduced me to dasymetric mapping and the MAUP at IEEEVis in 2014 and pointed me toward cogran.js right before my talk.
 - [Moon Duchin](http://www.chronicle.com/article/Meet-the-Math-Professor/239260), one of the mathematicians solving gerrymandering.
-- [Richard Casey Sadler](https://chmfamilymedicine.msu.edu/directory/rick-sadler-phd), who works on public health problems in Michigan.
+- [Richard Casey Sadler](https://chmfamilymedicine.msu.edu/directory/rick-sadler-phd), who works on public health problems in Michigan and discovered many problems with the Flint water data.
-- [Matt Brehmer](https://twitter.com/mattbrehmer) who sent me references to cartogram effectiveness measures.
+- [Matt Brehmer](https://twitter.com/mattbrehmer), for sending me references to cartogram effectiveness measures.